Finding a Fair Scoring Function for Top-$k$ Selection: From Hardness to Practice: Related work

-Many of the algorithms presented in this work are based on the concept of $k$-level, a subject that has been extensively studied in computational geometry (see \cite{halperin2017arrangements}).
+The $k$-level-based algorithms presented in this work are based on the concept of $k$-level, a subject that has been extensively studied in computational geometry (see \cite{halperin2017arrangements}).
 There is a robust body of prior work on bounding the structural complexity of the $k$-level \cite{dey1998improved, toth2001point, sharir2001improved, agarwal1998levels,chiu2020average} and algorithms for constructing it \cite{edelsbrunner1986constructing, chan1999remarks, har2000taking, mulmuley1991levels, agarwal1998constructing, andrzejak1999optimization}.
-Unfortunately, empirical evaluations of these algorithms are limited, and some empirical results \cite{aharoni1999line, har2000taking} suggested that theoretically efficient algorithms might not perform well in practice.
+Unfortunately, empirical evaluations of these algorithms are limited, and some empirical results \cite{aharoni1999line, har2000taking} suggested that theoretically efficient algorithms may not perform well in practice.